 Although most early-19th-century dial painters are known to us only by the style of their work, a few – including Samuel Curtis of New England and Benjamin Whitman of Reading, Pa. – made names for themselves among clock buyers of the day.
 A great number of American clock dials of this period, however, are indistinguishable from their British counterparts, leading us to conclude that many were imported from England when trade relations between the two countries were good (which was certainly not always the case in our early years as a nation).

-After 1800 in England, dial painters began to use Arabic numerals for the hour markings, and they decorated spandrel areas with things other than florals and filigree, including geometric fanlike designs (often wrought in vivid colors), figures, and landscapes.
+After 1800 in England, dial painters began to use Arabic numerals for the watch markings, and they decorated spandrel areas with things other than florals and filigree, including geometric fanlike designs (often wrought in vivid colors), figures, and landscapes.
 The broken-arch areas, too, began to show more elaborate handiwork, with polychrome painting filling the areas entirely.